Leeap83/Movie-Database/README.md

 ## Future Development
 * Users ability to edit their profile page, change username and reset password.
 * Return review rating value to 5 stars instaead of value.
+* A file uploader such as Filepond or Cloudinary to be implemented so users can upload images/files instaed of relying on url links to movie poster images.

 # Technologies Used